FDA, FTC send warning letters to three CBD marketers for false medical claims

 CBD, or cannabidiol, comes from the hemp plant, a close relative to another member of the cannabis family, marijuana.
 Both plants contain abundant types of cannabinoids, but marijuana is high in the psychoactive chemical THC, while hemp is rich in CBD, the non-psychoactive component of cannabis.

-CBD is widely sold as a medicinal product in a vast array of products, including CBD-infused lattes, massage lotions and baked goods, but there's little evidence that it does anything in the human body.
+CBD is widely sold as a medicinal product in a vast array of products, including CBD-infused lattes, massage lotions and baked goods, but more research needs to be done to see how the drug affects the body.
 So far, there is only one use for CBD approved by the Food and Drug Administration, and that’s as a treatment for two rare forms of epilepsy.